foxeyes/core-element/README.md

 this['my-button'].onclick = () => { ... };
 ```

-Property `$` - can be used as a shortcut for the component's Shadow DOM.
+Property `$` - can be used as a shortcut for the component's [shadowRoot](https://developer.mozilla.org/en-US/docs/Web/API/Element/shadowRoot).

 Example:
 ```javascript